spacedog-io/spacedog.io/src/_reference-guide/share.md

 #### /1/share

 The share endpoint provides a way to share files with other users.
+Endpoint ACL are managed via `share` settings.

 ##### {backendId}.spacedog.io/1/share